-And for everyone else (Okay, even Roland) there's Transfusion grenades.
-That's right, a grenade that heals you by unhealing your enemies.
+And for everyone else (okay, even Roland) there's Transfusion grenades.
+That's right, a grenade that heals youby unhealing your enemies.
 There's also a couple of weapons that do the same thing.

 Heel Face Mind Screw: In Claptrap's New Robot Revolution, INAC is defeated by the Vault Hunters using the WIRED devicenote which is actually wireless to undo the advanced programming Hyperion gave him and reverting him back to his original, friendly self.

 Heroic Mime: The game dips in and out of this trope.
-The player characters can talk, as shown by their taunts and comments on a weapons cache discovery, but when it comes to interacting with other characters in game or in a cut scene, they never speak.
+The player characters can talk, as shown by their taunts and comments on a weapons cache discovery, but when it comes to interacting with other characters in-game or in a cutscene, they never speak.

 Heroic Second Wind: A gameplay mechanic and part of the Borderlands universe.
-When your health reaches zero, the message "Fight for your life!" flashes at the screen, and you get a chance to take down an enemy with you as your vision darkens.
+When your health reaches zero, the message "Fight for your life!" flashes at the screen, and you get a chance to take an enemy down with you as your vision darkens.
 If you do manage to kill an enemy before dying yourself, you get resurrected with minimal health and full shields, while the message "Second wind!" flashes.

 Heroic Comedic Sociopath: Pretty much all of the player characters love dispensing death, but Brick probably takes the cake.

-Brick (after running out of ammunition for a gun) "Ammo.
+Brick (after running out of ammunition for a gun): "Ammo.
 GONE!"

 Humongous Mecha: The Lance's Devastator unit.
 General Knoxx also has one.
-Mega Interplanetary Ninja Assassin Claptrap
+Mega Interplanetary Ninja Assassin Claptrap has one, too.

 Each character wears a device called a 'Storage Deck', which is basically a dead-end transporter, into which they can dump practically anything.
 Hence why backpack upgrades are called 'SDU's.
 (Storage Deck Upgrades) It appears as a metal device with a glowing blue 'beam' across its surface.
 When playing in multiplayer, it's possible to see a teammate pull something out of it.
 Examples: 1, 2, 3, and 4.

-I Meant to Do That: INAC invokes this after you destroy his factory; claiming that its all according to a "ridiculously convoluted plan you couldn't possibly understand with your feeble human brain".
+I Meant to Do That: INAC invokes this after you destroy his factory, claiming that it's all according to a "ridiculously convoluted plan you couldn't possibly understand with your feeble human brain".